MikeFHS/automated-rating-curve/README.md

    - In the upper right hand corner of this screen, left-click the green <> Code button and copy the text.
 2. Download [Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/).
 3. Open the "Anaconda Prompt" and create you Conda environment.
-   - To activate the "ARC" environment open an Anaconda Command Prompt and type "conda env create -f environment_ARC.yml"
+   - To activate the "ARC" environment open an Anaconda Command Prompt, navigate to where you've clone the ARC repository on your local machine, and type "conda env create -f environment_ARC.yml"
 4. Your ARC environment should be ready to roll!

 ## Running ARC simulations